microchip-pic-avr-tools/powersmart-dcld/publish/ThumbDrive Version/resources/readme.txt

 By reviewing the possible code execution flows dependent on controller type selection, number scaling option and optional feature selections, we were able to optimize the usage of working registers across all controllers helping to reduce the total number of instruction cycles of the generated code.
 In most cases this will only result in minor improvements of three to four instruction cycles but … nevertheless.
 b.
 Improved performance of generated assembly routine by optimizing pointer management (all modes and controllers) (Same as above)
-b.
+c.
 Improved number resolution in Single Bit-Shift Scaling mode with Output Factor Scaling In single-bit shift mode with output scaling factor the final output of the control loop gets multiplied with a backwards scaling factor.
 This mode is generally providing a slightly better fixed-point number resolution than the faster pure single bit-shift mode.
 However, at the end of filter computation the 40-bit wide result gets converted into a Q15 compatible factor inevitably resulting in loss of resolution.
 In most cases the output factor multiplication increases the resolution, which is why this was considered to be a feasible implementation.
 Most recent analysis of low frequency error integration characteristics, however, showed some unexpected shortcomings with specific combinations of filter coefficient values.
 Therefore, it was decided to add code for dynamic resolution improvement before the factor multiplication, similar to the AGC resolution improvement described above.
 Please note:
 This increases the total instruction cycle count of this number scaling mode, which might impact controller execution timing by prolonging the control response.
 If you use this number scaling mode in your application with tight timing requirements, it is recommended to review the overall execution timing still works out in your setup.